 Take photos of your actual office, storefront, and the people who work there.
 When clients actually visit your business, they’ll have the feeling they’ve been here before, which can help build trust and rapport.

-6. You don’t have your local listings set up and you don’t update them
+6. You don’t have your local listings set up or they aren’t updated

 Are you updating your local listings after you move or change numbers?
 If not, your old customers and prospects aren’t reaching you.
 In addition to losing trust in a brand, many people won’t bother to keep looking, and instead reach out to the next business on the search page.